-On March 1, 2015, the Company entered into an arrangement to share office space, equipment, personnel, consultants and various administrative services with other companies related by virtue of certain directors and management in common.
-These services have been provided through a management company equally owned by each company party to the arrangement.
+On March 1, 2015, the Company entered into an arrangement to share office space, equipment, personnel, consultants and various administrative services with other companies (Titan Mining Corporation, Augusta Gold Corp. and Highlander Silver Corp.) related by virtue of certain directors and management in common.
+These services have been provided through a management company equally owned by the related companies.
 Costs incurred by the management company are allocated and funded by the shareholders of the management company based on time incurred and use of services.
+All of the parties have jointly entered into a rental agreement for office space.
 If the Company's participation in the arrangement is terminated, the Company will be obligated to pay its share of the rent payments for the remaining term of the office space rental agreement.
-The Company's obligation for future rental payments on March 31, 2024 was approximately \$14,900 (March 31, 2023 - \$32,000), determined based on the Company's average share of rent paid in the immediately preceding 12 months.
+The Company's obligation for future rental payments if the Company's participation in the arrangement was terminated on March 31, 2025, was approximately \$40,000 (March 31, 2024 - \$14,900), determined based on the Company's average share of rent paid in the immediately preceding 12 months.

-The Company was charged for the following with respect to these arrangements in the years ended March 31, 2024 and 2023:
+The Company was charged for the following with respect to these arrangements in the years ended March 31, 2025 and 2024:

-For the year ended March 31, 2024 2023
+For the year ended March 31, 2025 2024

-Salaries and benefits \$ 49,723 \$ 53,151
+Salaries and benefits \$ 50,978 \$ 49,723

-General office expenses 25,833 25,114
+General office expenses 23,982 25,833

-Listing and filing fees 5,335 5,290
+Listing and filing fees 2,910 5,335

-Professional fees 1,042 1,448
+Professional fees 1,001 1,042

-\$ 81,933 \$ 85,003
+\$ 78,871 \$ 81,933

-At March 31, 2024, included in accounts payable and accrued liabilities is an amount due to a related party of \$7,862 (March 31, 2023 - \$2,080) with respect to these arrangements.
+At March 31, 2025, included in prepaid expenses is an amount due to a related party of \$2,988 (March 31, 2024 - included in accounts payable and accrued liabilities is an amount due to a related party of \$7,862) with respect to these arrangements.

-The amount due from a related party at March 31, 2024, of \$5,026 (March 31, 2023 - \$5,026) relates to the Company's share of jointly owned assets (primarily security deposits, leasehold improvements, and furniture and equipment) held by the management company.
+The amount due from a related party at March 31, 2025, of \$5,026 (March 31, 2024 - \$5,026) relates to the Company's share of jointly owned assets (primarily security deposits, leasehold improvements, and furniture and equipment) held by the management company.